shenwei356/seqkit/doc/docs/usage.md

   seqkit grep [flags]

 Flags:
-  -n, --by-name               match by full name instead of just ID -s, --by-seq                search subseq on seq, only positive strand is searched, and mismatch allowed using flag -m/--max-mismatch
+  -n, --by-name                match by full name instead of just ID -s, --by-seq                 search subseq on seq, both positive and negative strand are searched, and mismatch allowed using flag -m/--max-mismatch
-  -c  --circular              circular genome
+  -c, --circular               circular genome
   -d, --degenerate             pattern/motif contains degenerate base
       --delete-matched         delete a pattern right after being matched, this keeps the firstly matched data and speedups when using regular expressions
   -h, --help                   help for grep
   -i, --ignore-case            ignore case
   -v, --invert-match           invert the sense of matching, to select non-matching records -m, --max-mismatch int       max mismatch when matching by seq.
 For large genomes like human genome, using mapping/alignment tools would be faster
-  -p, --pattern strings       search pattern (multiple values supported.
+  -P, --only-positive-strand   only search on positive strand -p, --pattern strings        search pattern (multiple values supported.
 Attention: use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"'))
-  -f, --pattern-file string   pattern file (one record per line) -R, --region string         specify sequence region for searching. e.g 1:12 for first 12 bases, -12:-1 for last 12 bases -r, --use-regexp            patterns are regular expressio
+  -f, --pattern-file string    pattern file (one record per line) -R, --region string          specify sequence region for searching. e.g 1:12 for first 12 bases, -12:-1 for last 12 bases -r, --use-regexp             patterns are regular expression

 ```